 - Consult your doctor for any supplements that may be beneficial for you like vitamin D

-Make the best decision for your reproductive future with euroCARE IVF!
+Make the best family decision with EuroCARE IVF!

 Fibroids (also known as myomas) are a common reproductive disorder in women of childbearing age.
 If fibroids do not have any adverse effect on your fertility or pregnancy, you may need to have regular monitoring for size and growth.
 However, if they impact your ability to conceive — either naturally or through IVF — then you will be recommended a suitable treatment for fibroids before proceeding with an assisted conception procedure like IVF.